 Let me add just one specific criterion / thought that I think often boils it all down:

 Move on when people stop listening to you.

 We often make the wrong decisions here in startups.
-We often quit just when it’s getting good — because in startups, that’s often just when it gets hard.
+In fact, we often quit just when it’s getting good — because in startups, that’s often just when it gets hard.

 So check your gut.
 Your gut may actually be wrong here in a fast-growing startup.
 Fast-growing startups have tons of change and make tons of mistakes, and that creates confusion and “uncomfortableness”.
 But those are bad reasons to quit.
 If you want stability, go join a mature Tech Company growing 15% or more year over year.
 If that’s your thing.

 Instead of quitting, ask yourself one basic question — do people listen to me?